Poppy is the author of A Bard's Lament and the Black Diamond series. She lives in Enoshima and likes to read novels and play video games.

 Raison was perfect as Cassandra with her deep voice and ability to convey passionate emotions.

 Corinne Kempa (Leliana)

 Leliana first appeared in Dragon Age: Origins as a bard and ex-spy who found comfort in the church and later joined the hero to fight against the Blight.
-She is with you again ten years later in Inquisition as spymaster, and is much tougher and colder than she had been a decade earlier.
-Nevertheless, there is a likeability about this strong woman and her clever, albiet sometimes sly, ways.
+She is with you again ten years later in Inquisition as spymaster and is much tougher and colder than she was a decade earlier.
+Nevertheless, there is a likeability about this strong woman and her clever albeit sometimes sly ways.

 Corinne Kempa played Leliana in both games and might have been recognised by keen gamers as the French version of the female Wii Fit Trainer in Super Smash Brothers for Wii U. She also provided the voice for Clemence in Confine.

 Kempa's voice is very distinguishable, and Leliana is the favourite character of many Dragon Age fans.

 Solas is an Elven mage who joins your party shortly before stabling the Breach.
 He theorises that the mark left on your hand can close the deadly rifts that have sprung up around Thedas, and it turns out he's correct.
 He is serious and clever and has some unconventional opinions about magic, history, and the Fade.
 He is a possible romance option for those playing as an elven female, and his story is a fascinating one.